-Reference Number Finding 2013-2 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.
-Condition - In the payroll transactions cycle, one employee's duties are not adequately segregated to protect the Authority's assets.
+Reference Number Finding 2014-2 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.
+Condition - In the resident revenues, accounts receivable and cash receipts transactions cycle, one employee's duties are not adequately segregated to protect the Authority's assets.
 Context - Proper segregation of duties between access to assets, recording transactions and reconciling or monitoring is a key component of an effective system of internal control.
 Effect - Potential material misstatements in the financial statements or misappropriation of assets due to error or fraud could occur and not be prevented or detected in a timely manner.
-Cause - The accounting manager has the responsibility and access to perform nearly all functions in the payroll transactions cycle.
-Duties in the payroll transactions cycle are not adequately segregated and monitoring or other compensating controls are insufficient.
+Cause - The accounting supervisor has access to perform all functions in the resident revenues, accounts receivable and cash receipts transactions cycle.
+Duties in the resident revenues, accounts receivable and cash receipts transactions cycle are not adequately segregated and monitoring or other compensating controls are insufficient.
 Recommendation - Management should evaluate the costs versus the benefits of reassigning duties or implementing compensating controls to mitigate this risk.
 Views of Responsible Officials and Planned Corrective Actions - Management concurs with the finding and recommendation and will implement any necessary changes that are cost beneficial within the next year.